-c) Description of the ways in which current and future risks are taken into account in the remuneration processes The Management has always been in the practice of reviewing remuneration/compensation package/structure of the prime employees in top positions who are associated with high degree of risk factors in current and future position.
-The Board of Directors oversees and governs effective framing and implementation of the remuneration policy.
-Human Resource Management under the guidance of the MD administers the compensation and benefit structure in line with the best suited practices and statutory requirements as applicable. d) Description of the ways in which the banks seeks to link performances during a performance measurement period with levels of remuneration On the way to link performances during a performance measurement period with levels of remuneration, the management takes the feedback or appraisal from head of branch (in case of branch officials) or concerned Head of Division (for Head Office) in the form of Annual Performance Appraisal (APA) previously known as Annual Confidential Report (ACR).
-Although all employees receive the festival bonuses irrespective of performance and yearly incentive is determined and awarded on basis of the Annual Performance Appraisal (APA).
-In case of hiring exceptionally deserving candidate, the bank offers enhanced package program with seniority in rank. e) Description of the ways in which the banks seeks to adjust remuneration to take account of longer- term performance The Bank follows various schemes in regards to deferred and vested variable remuneration as follows: PF (Vesting or entitlement to employer's contribution) happens on completion of 03 (three) years of regular service and the Bank contributes equal amount of contribution as contributed by the employee) @ 10% of substantive pay.
-Gratuity as vesting or entitlement to employer's contribution is provided on completion of 05 (five) years of regular service in the Bank) @ one substantive pay for each completed year of service.
-Death cum Survival Superannuation Fund (provides superannuation and other benefits to the employees of the Bank on their death, disability, retirement/or being incapacitated at any time or for any other cause that may be deemed fit as per Board's approved policy.
-Furniture & Fixture (the executives of the Bank are entitled to a rank-wise specific amount to meet the cost of furnishing or decoration of residence with furniture and fixture.
-The amount is amortized in 05 years of continuous service of the respective employee.
-Staff House Building Investment (a permanent employee in the rank of Senior Executive Officer or above, after completion of 5 (five) years of service, can avail of a House Building Investment at Bank Rate as per policy and approval from the appropriate Authority). f) Description of the different forms of variable remuneration that the bank utilizes and the rationale for using these forms Variable pay refers to the compensation as fixed by the Board on recommendation of the Management, which is based on the performance appraisal of an employee in that role, that is, how well they accomplish their goals.
-It may be paid as: -Performance Linked Incentives to those employees who are eligible for incentives.
+c) Description of the ways in which The Management has always been in the practice of reviewing remuneration/compensation package/structure of the prime current and future employees in top positions who are associated with high degree of risks are taken into risk factors in current and future position. account in the The Board of Directors oversees and governs effective framing and remuneration implementation of the remuneration policy.
+Human Resource processes Management under the guidance of the MD administers the compensation and benefit structure in line with the best suited d) Description of the practices and statutory requirements as applicable.
+On the way to link performances during a performance u) ways in which the measurement period with levels of remuneration, the management banks seeks to link takes the feedback or appraisal from head of branch (in case of performances during branch officials) or concerned Head of Division (for Head Office) a performance in the form of Annual Performance Appraisal (APA) previously measurement period known as Annual Confidential Report (ACR). with levels of Although all employees receive the festival bonuses irrespective of remuneration performance and yearly incentive is determined and awarded on basis of the Annual Performance Appraisal (APA).
+In case of hiring exceptionally deserving candidate, the bank offers enhanced package program with seniority in rank. e) Description of the The Bank follows various schemes in regards to deferred and ways in which the vested variable remuneration as follows: banks seeks to adjust - PF (Vesting or entitlement to employer's contribution) happens remuneration to take on completion of 03 (three) years of regular service and the Bank account of longer- contributes equal amount of contribution as contributed by the term performance employee) @ 10% of substantive pay. - Gratuity as vesting or entitlement to employer's contribution is provided on completion of 05 (five) years of regular service in the Bank) @ one substantive pay for each completed year of service. -Death cum Survival Superannuation Fund (provides superannuation and other benefits to the employees of the Bank on their death, disability, retirement/or being incapacitated at any time or for any other cause that may be deemed fit as per Board's approved policy. - Furniture & Fixture (the executives of the Bank are entitled to a rank-wise specific amount to meet the cost of furnishing or decoration of residence with furniture and fixture.
+The amount is amortized in 05 years of continuous service of the respective employee. - Staff House Building Investment (a permanent employee in the rank of Senior Executive Officer or above, after completion of 5 (five) years of service, can avail of a House Building Investment at Bank Rate as per policy and approval from the appropriate D 1 1 0 1 Authority). f) Description of the Variable pay refers to the compensation as fixed by the Board on different forms of variable remuneration recommendation of the Management, which is based on the performance appraisal of an employee in that role, that is, how well that the bank utilizes they accomplish their goals.
+It may be paid as: and the rationale for -Performance Linked Incentives to those employees who are L using these forms eligible for incentives.